Nitthishri-0104/23F3003437-TdsProject1/README.md

-# Pro-pilot LLM Project
+# AutoOps AI
-The name of this LLM is Pro-pilot is a shortform of processing pilot.
   The core of the project is a FastAPI application that exposes endpoints for executing different types of tasks.
 These tasks are defined as functions and can be dynamically process and executed based on user input.

 ## Key Features